Cala Varques All Deep water soloing52 routes in crag

+This crag does not have approach information.
 Could you describe the approach to this crag?

-If you can help provide a better quality resource for the climbing community then please click 'Edit this crag' button near the top of the page.
+If you can help provide a better quality resource for the climbing community then please click 'edit this crag' button near the top of the page.

-Get directions to here using Google Maps
+Get directions to here using Google Maps.

 Deep water soloing area

-Discovered a year or so after the development of Cova del Diablo, Cala Barques offers a slightly less intimidating alternative to Diablo's taller cliffs.
+Discovered a year or so after the development of Cova del Diablo, Cala arques offers a slightly less intimidating alternative to Diablo's taller cliffs.
 The rock is generally very solid and gives a variety of features, including stalactites, arches and some rather shapely caves.
 Most routes here were put up by Klem Loskot, along with the Salomon team, local enthusiast Miquel Riera and U.S. convert Chris Sharma.
 There are four main areas at Barques.
 The first is known simply as 'Cova' - a stunning stalactite cave around fourteen metres high.
 Further along the cliff are two more caves known as the Metrosexual Area and the Snatch Area.
 Both of these crags are connected by a giant grotto which can be accessed from the top of the cliff.
 The final feature here is a little further around the headland and is known as the Tarantino Cave - this is the tallest cliff in the vicinity, and houses some of the hardest routes on the island.